 Business agents and/or a steward shall be permitted to attend new employee orientations to talk about the benefits of Union membership.
 The Employer agrees to provide the Local Union at least one week's notice of the date, time, and location of such orientation.
 Upon request, the Union representative will be given a list of the names of the employees attending orientation no later than at the meeting.
 The sole purpose of the business agent's or steward's attendance shall be to encourage new employees to join the Union.
-The steward shall remain on the clock for up to fifteen (15) minutes for that purpose if the orientation is held during his or her normal working hours at his or her normal place of work.
+The steward shall remain on the clock for the actual time spent in the meeting for that purpose if the orientation is held during their normal working hours at their normal place of work.